-When do I create the company archive?
+When do I archive company accounting data?

 You can create a company archive at any time after you have advanced to at least period 1 of the next fiscal year.

 We recommend that you archive as soon as you have resolved all audit errors, and you have received and entered all accounting entries, including adjustments.